quixio/quix-docs/docs/platform/tutorials/image-processing/other-services.md

 }
 ```

-This service is implemented as a simple Flask web app hosted in Quix.
+This service is implemented as a simple [Flask web app](https://flask.palletsprojects.com/en/2.3.x/quickstart/){target=_blank} hosted in Quix.

 ### Detected Objects